Today I’m sharing my review of the vegan cookbook, Isa Does It, by the illustrious Isa Chandra Moskowitz.

 (After visiting three grocery stores, I gave up.
 I did find it this past weekend, though, at a local Mexican market for a future taco night!)

 In lieu of homemade vegan sausages, I simplified by using Field Roast apple sage sausages.
-The sausages were piled on top of brown rice and served alongside garlicky kale and black olives.
+The sausages were piled on top of brown rice.
+They were served alongside garlicky kale and black olives.

 The whole shebang was covered in a creamy roasted red pepper sauce.
 The sauce was so good, after I was finished with the bowl, I had to snag a couple more spoonfuls before putting the sauce away.